 Neither Snow Nor Rain Nor Government Shutdown

-Self-funded and essential agencies are staying open.
-That means an essential staple of community management, the US Post office will continue to be available.
+Self-funded and essential agencies will stay open.
+That means an essential staple of community management, the US Post office, will continue to be available.

 Yes, Your Honor

 The federal court systems will continue to stay open, at least temporarily (many estimates say courts can stay open for at least two weeks).
 State courts are good too, so your pending law suits will go on as planned (I know, right?).